SondreUM/UiTHack25/crypto/Curvy_Fascination/writeup/README.md

 Now, all the factors are not small.
 That last one is looking real nasty, but all we need is enough small factors that their product is larger than the upper bound of $N$.
 And indeed $log_{10}(43 * 2477 * 15559 * 251918963 * 583103869 * 584585929) > 35$.
 This means we should be able to disregard the large prime and still get the correct answer.

-Without going into into the heavy math details of the Pohlig-Hellman attack it can be seen as a way of incrementally expanding the size of $N$ that we can solve for.
+Without going into into the heavy math details of the Pohlig-Hellman attack, that attack itself can be seen as a way of incrementally expanding the size of $N$ that we can solve for.
 This way one is able to disregard the computational complexity of large primes as long as there are enough small ones.
 By solving the discrete logarithm for each smaller prime we are then able to use the CRT(Chinese Remainder Theorem) to solve the resulting system of congruencies and find $N$.
 In our case we are then left with